jaya7667/CODSOFT/README.md

     can use techniques like TF-IDF or word embeddings with classifiers such as Naive Bayes, Logistic Regression, or Support Vector Machines.

+TASK 3 : CREDIT CARD DETECTION

+    Build a model to detect fraudulent credit card transactions.
+Use a dataset containing information about credit card transactions, and experiment with algorithms like Logistic Regression, Decision Trees, or Random Forests to classify transactions as fraudulent or legitimate.